Project Based Learning has become an essential arrow in the quiver of youth development and education. But are we doing it right?

 - AUTHENTIC Action—Keeping it real is at the center of Project Based Learning when youth focus on what actually needs changed, what problems and challenges they actually face and are trying to solve, and what difference they make.

 These components can allow the adult allies of youth—including youth workers, counselors, teachers and others—to enact meaningful, positive and powerful transformation in the lives of their participants.
 I’ve also learned that only then can we see the all of the positive outcomes that Project Based Learning fosters, including skills focused on Organization, Teamwork, Research; Procurement, Time Management, Project Management, and Problem-Solving.
 Other outcomes include knowledge about Social Change; Community Building; Project Design and Implementation; Leadership; Social Justice; Courage in Action; and Creating the Future.

 If there are higher goals for youth engagement, I still haven’t seen them!

 If you want, I hope you’ll share your knowledge and ideas about Project Based Learning in the comments section below.

 - Adam Fletcher’s Learning Center

 - The Practice of Youth Engagement by Adam Fletcher

-- THE FREECHILD PROJECT—Freechild supports youth and adults working together to change the world in positive, powerful ways.
-My 15-year project with examples, resources and more.
+- Freechild Institute—Freechild supports youth and adults working together to change the world in positive, powerful ways.
+Examples, resources and more.